 A Hat is a high making item, haute mode made by Milliners.
 It takes up to three hours to make a hat.

 A Crown is a craftsmanship that uses hard metals and sometimes stones or engraving for the making of the item.
 It takes many hours to make a crown.

 A Headdress is a piece of material that is sewn with a basic technique.
-It takes around 60 minutes to make a headdress.
+It takes around 60 minutes (with lining) or less to make a headdress.

 The turban symbolizes creativity, power and leadership.

 Turbans are worn because people want to enhance their look and confidence.

 The turban purpose is to make a person feel unique, special and stand out in the crowd, enhance personal look.